elsoul/skeet-app/README.md

 yarn build:configure
 ```

-## Firebase Emulator for iOS and Android
+## Firestore Emulator for iOS and Android

-We can't use Firebase Emulator for iOS and Android.
+We can't use Firestore Emulator for iOS and Android.
-So now we can only test the UI of iOS and Android locally using the production Firebase environment.
+So now we can only test the UI of iOS and Android locally using the production Firestore environment.
 We're welcome for who solves this problem.
+Also asking about it to the Firebase support team.

 ## Contributing